Skip to main content

 The proteomic signature of a tissue provides a direct window into its functional age, revealing a story that chronological age alone cannot tell.

-The molecular signatures of are the specific changes in the types and quantities of proteins found in your tissues as your endocrine system’s output shifts over time.
+The molecular signatures of hormonal aging are the specific changes in the types and quantities of proteins found in your tissues as your endocrine system’s output shifts over time.
 A decline in testosterone, for instance, leaves a distinct signature in muscle tissue, altering the proteins responsible for growth and repair.

 A change in adrenal output sends different messages to your vascular system.
 These are not abstract concepts; they are measurable, quantifiable shifts that correlate directly with how you feel and function every day.
 Understanding these signatures is the first step toward understanding your own biology on a deeper level, providing a map that connects your symptoms to their underlying cellular mechanisms.